Robert Mathew: Wartime service

+Political career

 He was demobilized early as a Parliamentary candidate, fighting South Ayrshire for the Conservative Party in the 1945 general election.
 He fought the same seat in a 1946 byelection, having in the meantime been elected to Chelsea Borough Council for Hans Town ward.
 He fought Rochester and Chatham in the elections of 1950 and 1951, a potentially winnable seat.

 Mathew was chosen for the safe seat of Honiton and won it in the 1955 general election.
+When he took his seat in the House of Commons, he tripped over Churchill's out-stretched legs and fell to the ground.
+Churchill turned to see who it was and said: "Oh God, Mathew, not you again!"

-Derek Walker-Smith, who served as Minister for Health, picked him as his Parliamentary Private Secretary from 1957 to 1960 and also in 1964.
+Derek Walker-Smith, who served as Minister for Health, picked him as his Parliamentary Private Secretary from 1957 to 1960.

 Although a backbencher, Mathew's views were regarded as important; his strong support for British membership of the European Economic Community when the Macmillan government applied for membership did much to solidify Conservative opinion.

+From 30 January to 16 October 1964 he was Parliamentary Under-Secretary for Foreign Affairs.

 Mathew died in his sleep in December 1966 at the early age of 55.
+He and his wife had three sons, Robin (later KC), Charles and David.